Search and Rescue Dogs

 Trailing dogs follow a specific scent left behind by a missing person on earth and vegetation.
 They are so focused in on the scent that they can accurately map turns or even “double backs” taken by the lost person.
 The discerning noses of tracking dogs can rule out other human scents and focus on the “smell of the day”, an important aspect of successful rescue missions.
 Since these dogs often work on-lead and move at a slower pace than their air-scenting co-workers, the handlers of tracking dogs are usually close by.

-Most people identify Bloodhounds as the premier tracking dog, but other breeds perform well too.
+Most people identify bloodhounds as the premier tracking dog, but other breeds perform well too.
 Sporting, working, and herding breeds excel at the task.
 Larger, sturdier breeds can adapt to rough terrains and face grueling conditions.
 Handlers must also be able to face the physical challenges of search and rescue missions.

 Do the two types of SAR dogs ever work together?

 In times of disaster, air-scenting and trailing dogs may work together.
-Air-scenting dogs are released in high-probability areas or places where the lost person is likely to be and scan broad swaths of terrain.
+Air-scenting dogs are released into high-probability areas or places where the lost person is likely to be and scan broad swaths of terrain.
 Tracking dogs are deployed from the person’s last known point (LKP) or the site of a discovered piece of evidence and maneuver outwards from there.
-Both types of SAR dogs must be able to work 4-8 hours straight and not be distracted by human rescue workers or wildlife.
+Both types of SAR dogs must be able to work 4–8 hours straight and not be distracted by human rescue workers or wildlife.
 As crucial team members, handlers must be proficient in wilderness survival techniques when working in rough terrain.

 Both air-scenting and tracking dogs can be cross-trained as cadaver dogs that are used to locate the remains of deceased victims.
 These dogs work over large areas in the event of natural disasters (hurricanes, floods, tornadoes) or small areas (specific crime scenes).